 Students have access to academic services such as research librarians, the GW Writing Center, and Disability Support Services to assist with paper writing and research as well as other learning needs.
-If you have a disability and believe that you may qualify for reasonable accommodations for a temporary injury, chronic health condition, ADHD or a hearing, vision, physical, psychological, learning or cognitive disability please contact the Pre-College Director at 202-994-6360 and call GW Disability Support Services at 202-994-8250 no later than May 1 to discuss your needs and the documentation guidelines for establishing your eligibility for ac-commodations.
+If you have a disability and believe that you may qualify for reasonable accommodations for a temporary injury, chronic health condition, ADHD or a hearing, vision, physical, psychological, learning or cognitive disability please contact GW Disability Support Services at 202-994-8250 or dss@gwu.edu no later than June 23rd to discuss your needs and the documentation guidelines for establishing your eligibility for ac-commodations.